spinnaker/governance/cx-sig-charter-draft.md

 ### Additional responsibilities of Chairs

-Chairs SHOULD plan at least one face to face Contributor Experience meeting per year
+Chairs SHOULD plan at least Contributor Experience meeting per year, and should strive to enable annual face to face interaction as conditions allow.

 ### Additional responsibilities of Tech Leads